ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 All these functions don't follow the RFC.
 They are maximally simplified for improved performance.

-## Functions that extract parts of a URL
+## Functions that Extract Parts of a URL

 If the relevant part isn't present in a URL, an empty string is returned.